eic/scavenger-hunt/_episodes/03-tasks_4_6.md

 Add info on processing numbers from file if neccessary to make them fit a certain format.
 E.g. take mod or similar.
 Link to a google form to check answers.

-Once you have your solutions from task 1-3, you can check your answers using [this link](https://forms.gle/tX62X8uEkjtMQ6x28).
+Once you have your solutions from tasks 4-6, you can check your answers using [this link](https://forms.gle/tX62X8uEkjtMQ6x28).